appserver-io/appserver/_docs/servlet-engine.md

 [map](#servlet-mapping) your servlet to a request URL later.

 ##### `/web-app/servlet/servlet-class` *string*
-The Servlet-Engine needs to know, which class has to instantiated when initializing the servlet.
+The Servlet Engine needs to know, which class has to instantiated when initializing the servlet.
 So you have to specify the fully qualified name of your servlet here.

 ##### `/web-app/servlet/init-param` *string*
 You can specifiy a random number of initialization parameters here.
 The parameters will be parsed when the